Originally Posted on 10/16/2016 @3:52pm

 $16.90

-Well, as you can see in the U.S. Dollar chart below the dollar's price kept moving above the falling trend-line and it is currently sitting just below the $98.25 resistance level.
+This week, the U.S. Dollar price in the chart below kept moving above its falling trend-line, and it is currently sitting just below the $98.25 resistance level.

-This is a positive for the U.S. Dollar, however, the dollar's MACD and RSI are both topping out in over bought territory, so next week looks like it will be a down week for the dollar.
+This is a positive for the U.S. Dollar; however, the dollar's MACD and RSI are both topping out in overbought territory, so next week the U.S. Dollar should move lower. (continued...)

 Charts provided courtesy of TradingView.com